Updated: September 27, 2022

-A lot of stock market advice focus on buying.
+A lot of stock market advice focuses on buying.
 They’re usually geared towards which companies are good to buy today.
 But seldom do you hear or read tips on when you should sell those shares.

 Normally, it’s only when the market goes down do you ever hear people say that it’s time to sell.
 Unfortunately, those are often meant for stock traders, not investors.